sergiocortessat/sergiocortessat/README.md

 ## About me

 - Full-Stack-Developer
-- Bussines Administrator Minora human literarum
+- Bussines Administrator Minora Humanora Literarum
 - English, Spanish, Portugues
-- Love to write on my spare time
+- Love to write on my spare time and think about life

 ## Technologies